-If you’re an American living abroad, it might be tempting to think that you have escaped the common rush stateside that comes with filing a federal tax return every April.
+If you’re a US citizen living abroad, taxes are still something to consider, even if it might be tempting to think that you have escaped the common rush stateside that comes with filing a federal tax return every April.
 However, contrary to popular belief, you are still obligated to file a US federal tax return even when you take up residence in a new country.
 In this post, we’ll explain why.

 It’s safe to say that the United States takes a relatively unique approach when it comes to taxing individual income.

-For countries that do tax income – countries like Monaco and Qatar, for example, don’t tax income at all – there are two generally used systems: territorial-based and residence-based.
+For countries that do tax income – countries like Monaco and Qatar, for example, don’t tax income at all – there are two generally used systems: territorial-based and residence-based taxation.

 In the US tax system, foreign income is taxed at the same marginal rate as any income earned inside the country.

-This means that you as an American living abroad or Green Card holder will need to file a US federal tax return this year if your total income – regardless of where the income was earned (and in what currency) – exceeds any of the following minimum thresholds:
+This means that you as an American living abroad or a Green Card holder will need to file a US federal tax return this year if your total income in 2020 – regardless of where the income was earned (and in what currency) – exceeds any of the following minimum thresholds:

 - For citizens filing as Self-Employed: $400

 Therefore, even if you have not lived in the US at any point during the year and have earned all of your income in a foreign territory, the IRS still expects you to file a tax return.

 Furthermore, you may also be required to file a state tax return depending on where you lived prior to moving abroad.
 This can further complicate the question of how much taxes do I pay if I work overseas.